-The closest related work is a recent paper by Qin et. al. [34] in which they provide a utility evaluation of their state-of-the-art algorithm under the local model on the AOL data set for the headlist size of 10.
-Given the NDCG data that they make available in the paper, we perform a direct comparison with BLENDER across ε values.
-We plot the outcome of the comparison in Figure 12, which shows the NDCG values achieved by BLENDER and by Qin et. al. [34] for ε values between 1-5.
-Across the entire range of the privacy parameter, our NDCG values are above 95%, whereas the reported NDCG values for Qin et. al. are in the 30% range, at best.
-We believe that given the intense focus on search optimization in the field of information retrieval, NDCG values as low as those of Qin et. al. are generally unusable.
+The closest related work is a recent paper by Qin et al. [34] for heavy hitter estimation with local differential privacy, in which they provide a utility evaluation of their algorithm on the AOL data set for the head list size of 10.
+We perform a direct comparison of their NDCG results with BLENDER's across ε values in the range of 1-5, which we plot in Figure 12.
+Across the entire range of the privacy parameter, our NDCG values are above 95%, whereas the reported NDCG values for Qin et~al. are in the 30% range, at best.
+We believe that given the intense focus on search optimization in the field of information retrieval, NDCG values as low as those of Qin et~al. are generally unusable, especially for such a small head list size.
 Overall, BLENDER significantly outperforms what we believe to be the closest related research project.